 - If I use our brand visuals instead of stock imagery, would the results be better?

-- How can I cultivate creativity and make these more like art?
+- How can I engage my creativity and make this task more like art?

-Now this task of advertising is not ‘an annoying task on my to-do list.’
+That’s all it took to turn an annoying dreaded task into something more creative and fun.
 Instead, I actually got excited about tracking the results and discovering people who connect with our creations.

 “What you’re looking for is on the other side of what you’re avoiding.”

-We watched it as a family the other night and I was captivated by the idea that we have the power to change how we view situations.
+We watched it as a family the other night and I was captivated by the reinforcement of this idea of just how much power we have to change or circumstances and how we view them.